Torsion, Gravity Induced Chiral Symmetry Breaking and Cosmological Bounce: Introduction

 Explaining the isotropy, homogeneity, and flatness of the Universe in a self-consistent way is the main challenge of modern cosmology.
 Recently, using numerical relativity, a novel method has been identified to solve these problems \cite{Cook:2020oaj,Ijjas:2020dws,Ijjas:2021gkf,Ijjas:2021wml,Kist:2022mew}: rather than invoke exponential expansion, utilize ultra-slow contraction of space.
 The matter content to achieve such dynamics consists of a canonical scalar with negative potential.
 This mechanism is robust, meaning that smoothness and flatness are achieved even if the initial state is far from smooth and flat, and it is rapid, meaning that the goal is achieved within a few $e$-folds \cite{Cook:2020oaj,Ijjas:2020dws,Ijjas:2021gkf,Ijjas:2021wml,Kist:2022mew}.
 The most remarkable feature of this mechanism is its simplicity, as it relies only on one large parameter, the largeness of which is a natural consequence of its definition.

 From the observations, we have overwhelming evidence that the Universe is expanding today.
 If one invokes the ultra-slow contraction at the initial state to smooth and flatten the Universe, then to match the current observations, the space must stop the contraction and start to expand at some moment in time.
 That moment is called the cosmological bounce or simply the bounce.
 The singularity theorems by \textit{Penrose}, \textit{Hawking} and others \cite{Penrose:1964wq,Hawking:1966jv,Hawking:1970zqf} state that unless the matter driving the contraction violates the null energy condition (NEC), the space will crunch (the scale factor $a \rightarrow 0$) and singularities will develop.
 One way to avoid these is to argue that before the (big) crunch happens, new degrees of freedom associated with quantum gravity will emerge and prevent the development of singularities.
 Another way out is to introduce some form of matter to violate the NEC.
 The latter is the foundation for singularity theorems, and its violation might help avoid the crunching of space and as a result the quantum gravity regime.
 In this case, the scale factor, $a$, will decrease to some minimal value and then start to increase.
-This paper will refer to such an event as the classical bounce because the gravitational field stays classical during the evolution as the energies involved never hit the Planckian regime. \textit{Ijjas} and \textit{Steinhardt} \cite{Ijjas:2016tpn,Ijjas:2016vtq} showed that a classical bounce could be achieved with a Galileon, a scalar field, the action of which involves higher derivative interactions; however, the equation of motion is still of the second order, i.e., no Ostrogradski instabilities.
+This paper will refer to such an event as the classical bounce because the gravitational field stays classical during the evolution as the energies involved never hit the Planckian regime. \textit{Ijjas} and \textit{Steinhardt} \cite{Ijjas:2016tpn,Ijjas:2016vtq} showed that a classical and stable bounce could be achieved with a Galileon, a scalar field, the action of which involves higher derivative interactions; however, the equation of motion is still of the second order, i.e., no Ostrogradski instabilities.
+Earlier attempts to achieve a classical bounce using a galileon were made in \cite{Easson:2011zy,Cai:2012va,Cai:2013vm}, though these models experience instabilities \cite{Libanov:2016kfc} that are avoided in \cite{Ijjas:2016tpn,Ijjas:2016vtq}.